Storyteller, Instructor, & Producer

 NEWS & UPDATES

-The Monday section is now sold out, but the good news is that a second section has been added on Tuesdays in October.
-The course is affordable, engaging, and fun, culminating in a student show at a Chicago venue.
+Have you been interested in a storytelling course to help you on the stage, in business, or just over drinks with friends?
+This course is affordable, engaging, and fun, culminating in a student show at a Chicago venue.
 It is capped at 8 so that participants get tons of stage time and individual feedback, and the course culminates in a class performance More details here.